Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Rather than listing the responsibilities of your job make sure you highlight tangible achievements and quantifiable results.
-Use notes to create these achievements easy to read and interesting for prospective employers.
+Instead of listing the responsibilities of your job Instead, highlight tangible accomplishments and tangible results.
+Utilize the bullet point format to help make these accomplishments easy to read and interesting to potential employers.

 4. Emphasize Transferable Skills

-Find transferable skills that could be beneficial in the envisioned role or industry.
-These could be skills such as management, communication, problem-solving, and collaboration.
-This showcases your adaptability and your ability to be suited for a variety of job positions.
+Find transferable skills that could be valuable in the desired job or sector.
+They could include capabilities like leadership, communication, problem-solving, and teamwork.
+This showcases your adaptability and suitability for various job positions.

 5. Keep It Concise and Well-Structured